roman-milk/roman-milk.github.io/tastes-like-candy.md

  (Linda)

  Marcus better have a damn good explanation as to why he didn't answer my fucking phone.
 He had better have driven Brandy back to her Mom's, and forgot his phone, or his phone is dead, and Brandy is kicked out of the house.
 As long as Brandy's gone.
 That's the key.
-Report_Story #4